lbryio/lbry.com/content/faq/rewards.md

 Some rewards will automatically be added when you complete them.
 Others require an explicit click or acknowledgement to receive.

-All rewards can always be seen by clicking your [Rewards page](https://open.lbry.com/?rewards) from the Account drop down menu (top right of the app).
+All rewards can be seen by clicking your [Rewards page](https://open.lbry.com/?rewards) from the Account drop down menu (top right of the app).

 Rewards that you have earned will be marked in your [wallet](/faq/transaction-types).